 - You can avoid losing money by refusing to spend a budget on what is not viable or unnecessary for the market.

 As a rule, the main restrictions in the implementation of any project are time, budget and technology.
-In order not to waste these resources in vain, this approach is used as a proof of concept in the world of software development.
+In order not to waste these resources in vain, this approach is used as a proof of concept in software development.

 If you do not know where to start, write to us.
 Lvivity professionals will provide you with free guidance, assist with concept evaluation and, if necessary, can help turn your idea into a great product.